byllyfish/shellous/README.md

 - Run programs asynchronously in a single line.
 - Redirect stdin, stdout and stderr to files, memory buffers, async streams or loggers.
+- Iterate asynchronously over subprocess output.
 - Set timeouts and reliably cancel running processes.
 - Run a program with a pseudo-terminal (pty).
+- Use send() and expect() to manually control a subprocess.
 - Construct [pipelines](https://en.wikipedia.org/wiki/Pipeline_(Unix)) and use [process substitution](https://en.wikipedia.org/wiki/Process_substitution) directly from Python (no shell required).
 - Runs on Linux, MacOS, FreeBSD and Windows.
 - Monitor processes being started and stopped with `audit_callback` API.